Oswaldo Cabrera Player Props: Yankees vs. Mariners

 Oswaldo Cabrera At The Plate

-- Cabrera is batting .195 with six doubles, three home runs and 10 walks.
+- Cabrera has six doubles, three home runs and 10 walks while batting .195.

+- Cabrera has reached base via a hit in 22 games this year (of 46 played), and had multiple hits in six of those games.

-- He has homered in three games this year (6.5%), homering in 1.8% of his trips to the dish.
+- Looking at the 46 games he has played this year, he's went deep in three of them (6.5%), and in 1.8% of his trips to the dish.

-- Cabrera has had an RBI in 10 games this season (21.7%), including four multi-RBI outings (8.7%).
-He has also driven in three or more of his team's runs in one contest.
+- Cabrera has picked up an RBI in 21.7% of his games this year, with more than one RBI in 8.7% of his games.
+He has also driven in three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.